AntoninoRando/Grid-Quest/README.md

     The system should allow users to create 3 local accounts by providing distinct usernames.

-    There is no verification process since the account does not containt important informations.
+    There is no verification process since the account does not contain important information.

 2. #### Settings Personalization